-We may not be able to grow unless we increase market acceptance of our products, compete effectively and develop new products and applications.
+Risk Discussion Description: We may not be able to grow unless we increase Our primary competition for Trex Residential market acceptance of our products, compete products consists of wood products, which constitute applications.

 Our failure to compete successfully could have a material adverse effect on the ability of Trex Residential to replace wood products or increase our market share amongst wood-alternative products.